Hay Festival Segovia, 19–22 September 2019, has now ended. Thanks for joining us! You can watch and listen again on Hay Player.

 In this new edition of My own and others’ – an out-loud reading series which celebrates its tenth edition at Hay Festival Segovia, José Antonio Municio, expert in the history of the garden, will reveal some of its secrets to us.
-Mark Howard, Nnamdi Ehirim, Soledad Mirón, Clare Chambers, Corisande Albert, Laura Hugo, Sofía Barroso and the masters of ceremonies Cristina Ward and Félix Valdivieso, read texts of their own work or by their favourite authors during a walk through the corners of Jardín del Romeral de San Marcos.
+Mark Howard, Nnamdi Ehirim, Soledad Mirón, Corisande Albert, Sofía Barroso and the masters of ceremonies Cristina Ward and Félix Valdivieso, read texts of their own work or by their favourite authors during a walk through the corners of Jardín del Romeral de San Marcos.

 Audience and participants are invited to record themselves in a professional recording cabin located at Plaza Mayor.
 See event 29 for further information.
 Please register beforehand by emailing email@example.com.